 Teaching from the same lesson plans year after year can be easy, but it may not be the best way to keep your students engaged.
 Each year, you have a new group of students with different interests.
 Adding some variety and creativity to your lessons is the best way to make sure learning is still fun for them.

 You should allow your students to be creative and come up with their own ideas for assignments and projects.
 If they want to make changes to something, as long as it doesn’t affect the overall lesson, you should let them.
 This way, the students will take more ownership over their work and be more confident in their abilities.

-This text provides a single tip for improving classroom discussions: letting students lead the conversation.
+Let students lead the conversation.
 This can help them focus and gain confidence.
 The method works best for humanities and language classes, but can also be used for math and science.